MicrosoftDocs/azure-management-docs/articles/azure-portal/azure-portal-dashboards.md

 1. In the page header, select ![clone icon](./media/azure-portal-dashboards/dashboard-clone.png) **Clone**.

-1. A copy of the dashboard, named **Clone of *your dashboard name* ** opens in edit mode.
-You can then rename and customize the dashboard.
+1. A duplicate copy of the dashboard, named **Clone of *your dashboard name* ** opens in edit mode.
+You can then rename and customize the new dashboard.

 ## Publish and share a dashboard